Trump says 'toughest' weeks ahead as coronavirus spreads - KVIA

 The virus has decimated the sports world with the National Basketball Association and the National Hockey League suspending their seasons indefinitely and Major League Baseball postponing the start of its season.
 The NCAA basketball tournament was also canceled; so were college spring sports.

-Top sports leaders participated in the call, including Roger Goodell of the National Football League and the NBA’s Adam Silver.
+Hart-hit states were seeing cases rise.
+Trump suggested that some states were asking for more medical supplies than they really needed.
+He said the goal was to stay several days ahead of critical medical needs in each state.

+Louisiana officials have said New Orleans is on track to run out of ventilators by next week.
+Gov. Andrew Cuomo, D-N.Y., whose state is at the epicenter of the national pandemic with over 113,700 confirmed cases as of Saturday morning, has pleaded for ventilators for days.
+New York is poised to get more than 1,100 ventilators from China and Oregon.

-But health officials offered some hope that social distance measures were working.
-Fauci said he saw social distancing efforts as he went out for a walk in Washington, D.C., and saw people waiting six feet apart for restaurant take out.
+Health officials did offer some hope that social distance measures were working.
+Fauci said he saw the efforts in action as he went out for a walk in Washington, D.C., and noticed people waiting six feet apart for restaurant take out.

 “As sobering and a difficult as this is, what we are doing is making a difference,” Fauci said.

-Trump suggested he may consider whether he should start taking the drug, even though he’s not been diagnosed.
+Trump suggested he may consider whether he should start taking the drug, though he also said he’d ask his doctor first.
 Some studies are testing whether hydroxychloroquine can help prevent infections in health care workers, but none has suggested that others, such as the president, should take it to prevent infection.

-Before the briefing, House Speaker Nancy Pelosi, D-Calif., criticized the decision by Trump to nominate “one of his own lawyers,” as an inspector general overseeing federal aid during the coronavirus recovery.

-Pelosi said the watchdog monitoring “this historic relief package for workers and families must be independent from politics.”

 For most people, the new coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia, and death.